MarioCatuogno/PanzaUI/HOW_TO_INSTALL.md

 * __Shaman__: Elemental, Restoration
 * __Warrior__: Protection

+If your spec is not listed above, you can configure your personal one using [this](https://github.com/MarioCatuogno/PanzaUI/blob/main/CONFIGURE_CLASS_WA_TEMPLATE.md) guide.

 ### Keybinds

 Keep in mind that these keybinds are used by me with Razer Naga V2 Pro mouse.